christensenacademy/christensen-academy/modules/html-basics/challenges/top-5-challenge.md

 ##Requirements
 * An appropriate title element (don't confuse this with a heading element)
 * An appropriate heading element at the top of the page (e.g., "Top 5 Dolphins of All Time")
+* A paragraph above the list describing the list.
-* At least one paragraph describing the list
+* A nested list.
+That is, one of the list items must have another list inside of it
-* The nested list itself.
-  * The parent list needs exactly 5 items in it.
-  * At least one child list is required.
 * Proper indentation
 * No validation errors